 Zinc

 Bolivia holds at least a quarter of the world’s known lithium reserves, but technical, political and economic factors are currently holding them back from exporting this successfully.
 Companies such as Lilac solutions, a mining technology company, are aiming to improve the efficiency of winning lithium extraction in Bolivia.
-The processing and development of mines in Bolivia are far behind other strong mining economies.
-Many opportunities may, therefore, lie ahead for foreign companies to start a new mining export project in Bolivia.

 Partner with Biz Latin Hub to take advantage of trade agreements in Bolivia

-There are several valuable trade agreements in Bolviai that generate preferential trade conditions for exporters and importers operating within Bolivia and across the region.
+There are several valuable trade agreements in Bolivia that generate preferential trade conditions for exporters and importers operating within the country and across the region.
 However, trade regulations in Bolivia require careful attention from prospective traders.
-Foreign executives that are considering utilizing the trade agreements in Bolivia to do business should work with experienced, leading market entry and trade law specialists to start their expansion successfully.

 At Biz Latin Hub, our trade law specialists in Latin America can give the best advice on trade regulations in the region to facilitate your market entry and exporting/importing operations efficiently, professionally, and in full compliance with the law.
 Contact us now to discuss your Bolivian trade opportunity.